10 Famous Movie and TV Lines in English to Get Your Friends Laughing

-On shows like “Family Guy” or “Saturday Night Live” they use this type of humor a lot.
+On comedy shows like “Family Guy” or “Saturday Night Live,” they use this type of humor a lot.
 They quote or misquote (change the words of the quote) a line or talk about a famous person or movie.

-So in this post you will learn some of the most famous references, what they mean and how to use them.
+In this post, you’ll learn some of the most famous references, what they mean and how to use them.
 Ready?
 Let’s go!

 1. “Why so serious?” – Batman: The Dark Knight

 The meaning is very straightforward (direct, easy to understand)—you can use this to ask why someone is being so serious.
-Usually this is used when everyone else is having fun, but there are people who are not smiling or not laughing along.
+Usually, this is used when everyone else is having fun, but there are people who aren’t smiling or laughing along.

 Use this around your friends who love Batman!